Chapter environment (load once, reuse in subsequent code cells)

 Prefix:

-1Format: Base58Check encoding
+1Format: Base58Check encoded

-Usage: Original Bitcoin address format
+Usage: the original Bitcoin address format

 Example: